connorboyd/BoydReyndersFitzpatrickPaper/NicksFinalPaperStuff.md

 Using Streams and higher order functions, it is possible to perform calculations using one statement, whereas using iteration, it would take multiple loops and many more lines of code.
 Java collections currently require the creation of temporary variables that hold intermediate steps of the transformation, thus making Java more bulky and slow.
 Streams will eliminate the need for intermediate collection variables/memory and will allow for lazy evaluation.
-On top of this, they will also make the code much easier to read and debug.
+On top of this, they will also make the code much easier to read and debug, with fewer points of failure.
 Lazy evaluation will further remove bulk from programs by delaying the evaluation of an expression until it is needed.
 Additionally, this avoids repeating the same evaluation, which can reduce run time by an exponential factor.
 This new collection method benefits most on multicore processors by enabling automatic parallelism.